 Make Your Own Menu

-Eating out can be one of the best parts of vacation.
+Eating out can be one of the best parts of your holiday.
 And what foodie doesn't dream of sampling the best restaurants in a new city?
-But nothing breaks a budget like an multi-day Yelp bender.
+But nothing breaks a budget like an multi-day Trip Advisor bender.

 Kirkham agrees: "Try to avoid eating out for at least one meal a day.
 Personally, I love my breakfast foods, so I always try a bakery or brunch spot when I travel.
 But I might make a peanut butter-and-banana sandwich courtesy of ingredients from the hotel's free breakfast buffet to pack for an after-lunch snack, or pick up a few cheap items to snack on in my room."